 Secondly; being organised means my kids eat healthier.
 I’m stoked that they are currently loving Yoplait Petit Miam because it ticks all the boxes: are a great source of calcium, no artificial colours, flavours or preservatives and have 30% less sugar than the average flavoured yoghurts (read more about it here).
 Plus they are super handy!

-Hack Seven; Make Quick Decisions
+Happiness Hack Seven; Make Quick Decisions

 There is a lot of research to suggest that making decisions quickly can affect your happiness in a positive way.
 People who do make quick decisions tend to be more satisfied with the outcome and generally happier.
 It makes sense – if there’s less pressure you’re less attached to the outcome and therefore more flexible.
 When it comes to parenting there are so. many. decisions.
-So I always make sure that the un-important ones, like which school photo package to buy get made quickly – and I rarely get decision regret.
-Hopefully this skill will rub off on my kids – man they take FOREVER to decide on some things.
+So I always make sure that the unimportant ones, like which school photo package to buy get made quickly – and I rarely get decision regret.
+Hopefully, this skill will rub off on my kids – man they take FOREVER to decide on some things.

-Hack Eight; Enjoy Each Thing for What It Is Rather Than What You Want It to Be
+Happiness Hack Eight; Enjoy Each Thing for What It Is Rather Than What You Want It to Be

 Clunky, yet self-explanatory.
 When the kids go mental and the movie night you had planned turns into an impromptu tap-dancing performance.
 Enjoy.
 When your beach walk turns into a mid-winter-undies-clad-ocean-swim?
 Enjoy.
 When you go to a social event and your four-year-old decides he needs to pass out on top of you and sleep for three hours even though he dropped his day sleep two years ago, get a glass of bubbles and enjoy.
-If there is one certain in life, it’s that it’s totally uncertain.
+If there is one certainty in life, it’s that it’s totally uncertain.

-Hack Nine; Dance It Out
+Happiness Hack Nine; Dance It Out

 When all else fails, pump some happy tunes and get the family dancing.
 It’s been proven time and time again to be the quickest and most effective ways to change a mood.